So you reach the right customers with Amazon Display Ads – including step by step instructions

 As with almost all advertising formats on the online marketplace, the costs for Amazon Sponsored Display Ads are calculated per click.
 This principle is also known as PPC, or Pay Per Click.
 You only pay when potential customers click on your ad.

-The final costs are calculated based on the second-price auction principle.
+The final costs are calculated based on the principle of a second-price auction.
 This means that all sellers submit the bid they are willing to pay at most.
-In the example graphic below, these bids are €1.50, €2.00, and €3.00.
-The highest bid, in this case, Bid 3, wins.
+In the example graphic below, these are the bids of €1.50, €2.00, and €3.00.
+The highest bid, in this case bid 3, wins.
 However, only the value of the second-highest bid plus €0.01 needs to be paid.
 In our example, that would be €2.01.

-How much you actually pay per click depends on the bids of your competitors.
+How much you actually have to pay per click depends on the bids of your competitors.
 You can control your expenses by setting a daily budget.

 Now that we know what the ads look like and what they cost, the question arises whether it is worth it.
-After all, such an ad requires not only the necessary budget but also the time to set it up and monitor it.
-So let’s take a look at the pros and cons:
+After all, such an ad requires not only the necessary budget but also the time to run and monitor it.
+So let’s take a look at the advantages and disadvantages:

-• Customers can be targeted both on the marketplace and on third-party sites.
-This offers a significant advantage over ads that are only displayed on the marketplace.
+• Customers can be addressed both on the marketplace and on third-party sites.
+This offers a huge advantage over ads that are only displayed on the marketplace.

-• Through effective retargeting, you can reach potential customers multiple times, thereby increasing the likelihood that they will convert.
+• Through effective retargeting, you address potential customers multiple times, thereby increasing the likelihood that they will convert.

-• With CPC, you only pay for customers who actually click on your advertisement.
+• With CPC, you only pay for customers who actually click on your ad.

 • Amazon Display Ads are flexible.
-You can test different texts and visual elements and make adjustments even during an ongoing campaign.
+You can test different texts and visual elements and also make adjustments during an ongoing campaign.

 • You can promote your products even if you do not have the Buy Box.